serhhatsari/askgpt/README.md

 Available Commands:
   cmp             Ask one thing to OpenAI chat            Make a conversation with GPT-3
-  help            Help about any command
+  image           Create an image from a prompt using the Dall-E model. help            Help about any command

 Examples:
   askgpt help
-  askgpt cmp "How do I make a HTTP request in Go?" askgpt chat // This will start a chat session with GPT-3
+  askgpt cmp "How do I make a HTTP request in Go?" askgpt chat // This will start a chat session with GPT-3 askgpt image "Cats are playing football with dogs."

 ```
 ## Demo